Click 'Accept all cookies' to agree to all cookies that collect anonymous data.

 What's included in this release?

-This publication contains a brief summary of the key results from the latest productivity statistics, focussing in on the headline measure of output per hour growth.
+This publication contains a brief summary of the key results from the latest productivity statistics, focussing in on the headline measures of change in output per hour worked.

-The key results are presented in real terms, where the effect of price changes has been removed to allow for meaningful comparisons over time.
+To aid comparability with other economic measures for Scotland and the UK as a whole, this publication reports growth rates for the latest quarter and compared to the same quarter a year ago.
+The key results are presented in real terms, i.e. where the effect of price changes has been removed to allow for meaningful comparisons over time.
+Estimates are for Scotland’s onshore economy.

-Additionally, a topical piece on international comparisons is presented this quarter which focuses on Scotland’s level of nominal (current price) productivity relative to the UK and other OECD member states.
+Additionally, the release for Quarter 3 includes a topical section on international comparisons.
+This presents an update on Scotland’s level of nominal (current price) productivity relative to the UK and other OECD member states, which is one of the indicators in Scotland’s national performance framework.
+International comparisons of productivity growth rates are also included.